rfdspeng/ml_ai_portfolio/notes/study-sheet.md

 EDA - different correlations

+What is stale data?
+Or stale output?

+What are all the infrastructure components?

+If I want to use ANNs for tabular data, what's a good way to construct them?
+Deep?
+How many neurons per layer?

 Transforming skewed distributions by taking log

+Study sklearn documentation, especially model APIs to at least understand the options that are available

 Curse of dimensionality/number of features to number of samples
 * Each feature is like a random variable - you want many samples per feature so you can see the underlying pattern and reduce noise